ashutoshmjain/gita/src/thought.md

 A story works where a text book fails.

-The reason is a narrative replicates `Bramh`.
+A narrative replicates `Bramh`.
 The entirety of information in `Bramh` is held with in the interrelationships of manifested entities.
 A woman is someone's mother , a sister and a wife and hundreds of more relationships she has with animate and inanimate.
-While a text book condenses the ideas, a narrative spreads the information amongst its characters.
+In the physical world, our identity is determined by our relationships - the place of birth, the institute , where we work  - each tiny piece of information held with in these relationships determines our identity.
+While a text book condenses the ideas, a narrative spreads the information amongst its fictitious identities - characters.
 It invites us to recreate those characters as virtual entities in our minds to lock the information in our virtual relationships with them.
 In essence, a good narrative is virtual expansion of `Bramh`

-And no wonder a narrative is only as good as the characters it builds and how many of them. `Mahabharata` - being history - developed thousands of characters to hold the information in a mesh of smaller stories.
+No wonder a narrative is only as good as the characters it builds and how many of them. `Mahabharata` - being history - developed thousands of characters to hold the information in a mesh of smaller stories.
 This idea percolated quickly beyond races, geographies and cultures.
 Narratives would navigate human communities, and multi-generational endeavours.
-All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to thrive and strive in a skills oriented metaverse we know as the world of humans.
+All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
+Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to strive in a skills oriented metaverse we know as the world of humans.
+This world is lot different from that of animals - even a huge step-up from our speech only ancestors.

-There is one narrative that is common across all the skills - that of value exchange. `Bhagvad Gita` described that model in its simplest form - based on `Vikarma` - the proof of work.
+Such diversity of skills and such expertise needed as a prerequisite a foolproof value exchange mechanism.  `Bhagvad Gita` described that model in its simplest form - based on `Vikarma` - the proof of work.

 <div style="padding-left:40px;font-size:0.9em;">